Sellers beware: 3 tips to protect yourself in a buyer’s market

 Yet in the case of the housing market, ‘basic economics’ took a backseat to the ‘housing bubble’.
 In the last few years, some buyers were even priced out due to steadily increasing (some might say over-inflated) home prices.

-However, after the introduction of the Ontario Fair Housing Plan back in 2017, along with steadily rising interest rates over the last few years—it seems the era of a seller’s paradise has now come to an end.
+However, after the turbulent few years we’ve had in real-estate, current inflation, and steadily rising interest rates to starve these pressures—it seems the era of a seller’s paradise has now come to an end.

 While this switch is no doubt a welcome one for home buyers—if you’re a seller, here are 3 things to keep in mind now that the proverbial ‘shoe’ is on the other foot: